All Episodes

 Big news continued from its beginnings late last week.

-There were new events that occurred over the weekend, and of course, we're here to address all of it.
+And of course, we're here to address all of it.

-Died in his sleep.
+Died in his sleep, natural causes Friday night.

 He was 82 years old.

-And Chuck Knoll was a throwback.
+And Chuck Noll was a throwback.

 Even during his life, he was a throwback.

-He was from a different era even when he was alive.
+He was from a different era, even when he was alive.

 The man coached entirely with the Pittsburgh Steelers.